Naomi R. Shatz

 • Assisted numerous clients accused of sexual assault who were found not responsible by their schools, and helped my clients successfully defend those decisions on appeal.

-• Negotiated a settlement for a high school student who was harassed and then assaulted at school by her ex-boyfriend.
+• Negotiated a settlement for a public high school student who was harassed and then assaulted at school by her ex-boyfriend.

 Employment and Other Civil Rights